 Nurse & Midwife Support (NM Support) is a national telephone and online service that provides confidential advice to nurses and midwives about their health and wellbeing.
 The service also offers support to nursing and midwifery students, educators, employers and concerned family members.
 To access NM Support or for further information, call 1800 667 877 or visit www.nmsupport.org.au.

-Eastern Health is pleased to offer this new program in 2017-2018.
-The Early Career Nurse Program (ECN) enables recently qualified Registered Nurses who have not undertaken a Graduate Nurse Program an opportunity to enter the Eastern Health nursing workforce in our acute and subacute settings.
+The Early Career Nurse Program (ECN) enables recently qualified Registered Nurses who have not undertaken a Graduate Nurse Program an opportunity to enter the Eastern Health nursing workforce in a supported program.

 - Are you recently qualified?

 - Missed out on a Graduate Nurse Program?

 - Registered with the Nursing & Midwifery Board of Australia?